Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **1. Generate SSH Key Pair on Server:**

-* Log in to your Linux server.
+* Log in to Linux server of another user with the user's password.
-* Open a terminal.
+* Change directory:cd .ssh/.
+If not present. ssh localhost and follow the prompt.
 * Run the following command to generate an SSH key pair: ssh-keygen -t rsa -b 1024
 * Follow the prompts to generate the key pair.
 You can press Enter to accept the default file location and an optional passphrase for added security.